Aritar, Sikkim

-Aritar is a region in the Pakyong District under Rongli Sub-Division of the Indian state of Sikkim.
+Aritar is a hill station in the Pakyong District under Rongli Sub-Division of the Indian state of Sikkim.

 Geography

 It is located on the edge of the Himalayas, 67 kilometres from Gangtok, 52 kilometres from Kalimpong, 40 kilometres from Pakyong and 30 kilometres from Rangpo.

 It is isolated from the rest of the state, on the far eastern border of Sikkim and bounded by Mt.
 Kanchendzonga.
 The region is characterized by lush forests, mountains and rivers.
 Aritar Lake (Ghati-Tso) is a nearby attraction, as are traditional villages and monasteries such as Lingsay.

 Lampokhari is one of the oldest natural lakes in Sikkim, constructed to facilitate boating.
 At an altitude of 4600 ft (1,400 m) it is the only boat-ready lake in Sikkim.

 Dak Bungalow : Popularly known as Ari-Bangla, it is an old British-built dak bungalow built by Sir James Claude White (first political officer of Sikkim during British rule in India) in the year 1895.
 At the same premises Sikkim’s first treasury was built as well as Sikkim Police was raised and the first outpost started functioning in the year 1897.

 Aritar Gumpa : A monastery of the Kagyuapa order, considered as one of the holiest and oldest in Sikkim.
 Its traditional architecture, carved and painted murals, and multitude of manuscripts and icons reflect the monastic art of Sikkim.

 Parbateyswar Shivalaya Mandir : The most venerated shrine with picturesque splendour is considered a very holy pilgrimage site, where thousands of devotees throng for the blessing and participate during the month of "SAWAN" to offer water and sip the sacred water from a sacred vessel.

 Mankhim: "Mangkhim", a Temple of the Rai of Kirati origin is located at a height of 6500 ft at "Maity Village" (Kheselakha).
 Hattipailay is another virgin village where the visitors can see elephant footprints on rock.